-Dengue is a common type of viral infection which is spread by mosquitoes and is generally widespread in tropical and sub-tropical areas.
-Dengue Fever spreads easily in major urban cities with overcrowding and in areas where there is warm/humid climate.
+Dengue is a common type of viral infection that is spread by mosquitoes and is generally widespread in tropical and sub-tropical areas.
+Dengue Fever spreads easily in major urban cities with overcrowding and in areas where there is a warm/humid climate.

 Symptoms of dengue fever begin 4-6 days after being infected and they could include: